nabroo101/Citibike_tableau/README.md

 This project utilizes [Tableau Public](https://public.tableau.com/en-us/s/gallery) for data visualization and reporting. however , i had access to Tableau desktop so i was able to save my files localy.

+## Findings

 ### Total Trips

 During the chosen period, a total of 3,270,010 trips were recorded.
 This considerable figure demonstrates the importance and utilization of the bike-sharing program in New York City.

+### Age vs Trip Duration

+Age vs Trip Duration average: The longest average trip durations are by users aged between 44 - 52 with an average trip duration of 1,418 seconds, followed by users aged 16 - 22 with an average trip duration of 1,118 seconds.

 ### Ridership Growth